 /init

 This scans your codebase and generates a starter CLAUDE.md with build commands, directory structure, and conventions it discovers.
-It's a solid 60% starting point — you'll want to refine the state management, data fetching, and error handling sections manually since those are where your project's personality lives.
+It's a solid 60% starting point — you'll want to refine the Next.js conventions, data fetching, and server/client boundaries manually since those are where your project's personality lives.

 For the interactive multi-phase flow that asks which artifacts to set up (CLAUDE.md, skills, hooks), set CLAUDE_CODE_NEW_INIT=true before running /init.